Meet Our Team

 Dr. Kyttaris spends most of his time in translational and bench-top research in systemic lupus erythematosus (SLE).
 After coming to BIDMC in 2006, he became the principal investigator of a dedicated lupus research program and spearheaded the creation of the BIDMC lupus patient cohort.
 The focus of his laboratory work has been the characterization of SLE T cell phenotypes and their role in the development of organ damage.
 He has published a series of papers on aberrant SLE T cell calcium responses to TCR engagement and received a mentored K award from the NIH.
 Moreover, his work on the role of interleukin 23 in SLE resulted in several peer reviewed publications and the awarding of an RO1 grant.

-I am also caring for patients with SLE and other rheumatic diseases on an inpatient and outpatient basis.
-Furthermore, I am involved in teaching the rheumatology fellows and medicine residents at BIDMC during patient encounters.
+He also cares for patients with SLE and other rheumatic diseases on an inpatient and outpatient basis, precepts rheumatology fellows and teaches medicine residents at BIDMC during patient encounters.
 In 2017, he was named Program Director of the BIDMC Rheumatology Fellowship Program.
 Finally, he teaches history taking, physical examination skills and immunology to medical students.

 Clinical and Research Interests: Systemic Autoimmunity